History of Thomas Massie in Timeline

 In 2002, Massie participated as a contestant on an episode of the TV show Junkyard Wars.

-In 2003, Thomas Massie sold SensAble Technologies, Inc., the company he had founded and grown.
+In 2003, Thomas Massie sold SensAble Technologies, Inc., a company he founded.

 2010: Ran for Judge Executive of Lewis County

-In 2010, Thomas Massie ran for Judge Executive of Lewis County.
-He won the primary election, defeating the incumbent by a large margin, and then beat the Democratic nominee by nearly 40 points.
-Massie also campaigned for then–U.S. Senate candidate Rand Paul.
+In 2010, Thomas Massie ran for and won the election for Judge Executive of Lewis County.
+He also campaigned for then–U.S. Senate candidate Rand Paul.

 In December 2011, Congressman Geoff Davis announced his decision to retire from his seat in Kentucky's 4th congressional district.